This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Chop the potato into quarters and place them in a small 1-quart saucepan.
-Add the milk and garlic and stir.
-Add a little extra milk if the potatoes are not almost completely covered by the milk.
-Cook for 15 minutes, until potatoes are tender.
+- Chop the potato into quarters and place in a 1-quart saucepan.
+Add milk and garlic.
+If needed, add a little more milk to almost cover the potatoes.
+Cook for 15 minutes, until the potatoes are tender.

-- Strain the potatoes with a fine-mesh strainer over a medium-sized bowl and reserve the milk mixture.
+- Strain the potatoes over a bowl, reserving the milk mixture.

-- Add the broth and bring to a boil over medium-high heat.
-Once boiling, reduce the heat to medium-low and simmer for 10 minutes, stirring occasionally until most of the liquid has evaporated.
-Remove the pan from the heat and set aside.
+- Reduce heat to medium-low and simmer for 10 minutes, until most of the liquid evaporates.
+Remove from heat.

-- Grease a 10-ounce ramekin with butter or cooking oil spray.
-Add the beef mixture to the ramekin.
+- Grease a 10-ounce ramekin with butter or cooking spray.

 Notes